gagan-bansal/emptymap.js/README.md

 # emptymap.js
-A module that help in navigation of map like pan, zoom and rotation but does nothing itself.
+A module that helps in navigation of map like pan, zoom and rotation but does nothing itself.

 emptymap.js takes advantage of CSS/SVG transform property.
 If you render your geojson data (spatial data) on HTML page in form of SVG then this module can easily help in pan, zoom and rotate the SVG map.
 On SVG drag, pinch and rotate this module calculate the transformation matrix value to be applied to SVG to take effect of the events.
 The module also calculate the transformation matrix for div that contains map tiles as img tag.